15 Most Beautiful Places In Istanbul, Turkey

 Maiden’s Tower off of Uskudar

-Uskudar is one of the most pretty and peaceful areas of Istanbul.
-It’s a great place to take a walk, relax by the water, or enjoy some of the best seafood in Istanbul.
+Uskudar is one of the most pretty and peaceful areas of Istanbul because it’s more local and residential than filled with iconic landmarks.
+It’s a great place to take a walk, relax by the water, or enjoy eating some seafood from the numerous restaurants along the promenade.
 You can also find lots of cafes and restaurants with outdoor seating where you can enjoy views of the water while you eat or drink.

 Perhaps the most iconic building in Uskudar is the Maiden’s Tower, a small tower that sits on a tiny island in the middle of the Bosphorus Strait.
 You can take a boat to the tower and explore it, or just enjoy its beauty from afar.